Content

 Monday-Saturday: For extreme heat events on Mondays through Saturdays, Cooling Centers will be activated at various City of Jacksonville (COJ) facilities under normal hours of operation.
 These facilities will be open regardless of whether activation thresholds are met, and they include:

-• All COJ Pools (29 pools) and Splash Pads (16 pads): Provide immediate cooling relief.
+- All COJ Splash Pads (16 pads).
+Provide immediate cooling relief.

 Visit JaxReady.com/StayCoolJax to find a cooling center location near you and for more information.